SonarSource/sonarqube/sonar-server/src/main/webapp/WEB-INF/db/migrate/README.txt

 HOW TO ADD A MIGRATION

 * Jump some versions when adding the first Ruby on Rails migration of a new sonar version.
 For example if sonar 2.10 is 193, then sonar 2.11 should start at 200.
-* Complete the DDL files for Derby :
+* Complete the DDL files for H2 :
   + sonar-core/src/main/resources/org/sonar/core/persistence/schema-h2.ddl
   + sonar-core/src/main/resources/org/sonar/core/persistence/rows-h2.sql :
     - add "INSERT INTO SCHEMA_MIGRATIONS(VERSION) VALUES ('<THE MIGRATION ID>')"